Cydhra/parallel_toolbox/README.md

 #### Inefficient Ranking and Sorting
 A few inefficient routines for ranking and sorting are provided, which are reused in more efficient algorithms as the base case for recursions.
+The implementations (short of `matrix_rank` for now) are generic;
+the ranking variants return `usize`, because that is the indexing type which makes sense for ranks.
 * `inefficient_sort` sends all data to one processor, which will sort and redistribute it.
 It is the most inefficient and slowest algorithm, but works in all cases
 * `inefficient_rank` sends all data to one processor, which will calculate ranks and return them to the original processors.
-Otherwise it is the same design as `inefficient_sort`
+Otherwise, it is the same design as `inefficient_sort`
 * `matrix_rank` requires a square number of processors, but is theoretically more efficient than alternatives

 #### Sample Sort